ATHLETES FOR NATURE

 By purchasing one of our branded apparel items you not only become a part of the movement but you also help us at TLI create more resources and deliver our outreach programmes, which gets more people out in nature.

-The amount you pay is split between the apparel cost and a donation to The Lentil Intervention (tax-deductible in NZ only at this stage).
+The amount you pay is split between the apparel cost and a donation to The Lentil Intervention (tax-deductible in NZ only).
 Contact us for banking details and to send us your postal address.

 Plogga is a global movement created by Swede Erik Ahlström that mixes picking up rubbish and jogging into one; plocka (pick up) + jogga (jog) = plogga.
 As part of Athletes for Nature, we encourage people to undertake physical movement whilst living in a cleaner world.

 We all enjoy playing in a clean and safe environment so next time you head out for a walk or run in the forest, on the footpath or along the beach, pick up rubbish along the way.

 Athletes for Nature endeavours to address 4 of the 17 Sustainable Development Goals (SDGs) as set out by the United Nations, established as the blueprint to achieving a better and more sustainable future for all by addressing global challenges such as climate change and environmental degradation.

 Click on our targeted SDGs to learn more about them.